oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 .. image:: /user/img/system/frontend_menu/frontend_menu_1.png

-On the page that opens, the menu item tree is shown in the left panel.
-Center is reserved for the menu item configuration.
+On the page that opens, the menu item tree is displayed in the left panel.
+The center is reserved for the menu item configuration.

 Toggle the Frontend Menu Tree View
 ----------------------------------